-“Il Lombardia” (the new name for the Giro di Lombardia), “Classica delle foglie morte” (the classic of the dead [falling] leaves), is traditionally the last of the five ‘Monuments’ of the cycling season.
+Il Lombardia (formerly known as the Giro di Lombardia), “Classica delle foglie morte” (the classic of the dead [falling] leaves), is traditionally the last of the five classic “Monuments” of the cycling season.

-In 2004, for example, the race started in Mendrisio in Switzerland, and ended in Como.
+In 2004, for example, the race started in Mendrisio in Switzerland and ended in Como.
 The most famous obstacle is the Madonna del Ghisallo climb that appears in the latter part of the race.
 A shrine there has a small museum containing religious and cycling objects.

-The climb starts near Bellagio at the shore of the Como Lake, and heads up until the church of Madonna del Ghisallo (754m), the patroness of cyclists.
+The climb starts near Bellagio at the shore of the Lake Como and heads up until the church of Madonna del Ghisallo (elevation: 754 meters), the patroness of cyclists.
 Over the years, it has become indelibly linked with the race and with cycling in general.

 The famous Muro di Sormano climb was included in the route between 1960-1962.
 World champion Ercole Baldini used a 44×29 in 1960 on the climb.
 Five-time Tour de France winner Jacques Anquetil used a 42×27.
 Rik Van Looy was pushed up by spectators.
 Anquetil was quoted saying it would be impossible to ride up.

 - Civiglio 5,7 km at 6,9%, 10% max

 - Colle Brianza 4,2 km at 6,9%, 7,5% max

 - Colma di Sormano 9,6 km at 6,5%, 8,4% max

 - Colle del Gallo 6 km at 6,8%, 10,4% max

 - Madonna del Ghisallo 10,6 km at 5,2%, 11% max

 - Muro di Sormano 1,7 km at 17%, 25% max

 - San Fermo della Battaglia 2,2 km at 8,2%, 8,3% max

 - Valcava 11,8 km at 8%, 12% max

 - Villa Vergano 3,2 km at 7,4%, 15% max